TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-ass.md

 1. Open the {% include glossarytooltip.html explain="Menu" %}.
 2. Use the {% include glossarytooltip.html explain="Menu Search" %} to find **General Marksheets**.
-3. Use the **Search** panel to find the your marksheet
+3. Use the **Search** panel to find your marksheet.

-> We show  marksheet created for your classes.
+> For teachers, by default, we only show marksheet created for you.
+However, if you need to see other marksheets, simply remove the **My Marksheets** filter on the **Search** panel.
 {:.note}

 {% include faq.html explain="Hiding and showing columns" %}

-Marksheet can get large in some schools.
-We include column filtering to help you focus on the assessments relevant to what you want to see today.
-E.g., you can focus on the year to Autumn term.
-Or you can choose to filter the Marksheet to a specific subject.
+Marksheets can get large in some schools.
+Hiding columns can help you focus on the most relevant assessments, e.g., focus on the year to Autumn term, or a specific subject.

-To filter columns open the **Filter Columns By** options on the toolbar.
+To hide (or show) **Data Entry** columns, open the **Filter Columns By** panel on the toolbar.

 {% include image.html url="shots/ass-filter-columns.png" title="Column filtering" %}

 We show the applied filters in the toolbar.

-{% include image.html url="shots/ass-filtered.png" title="Column filtering by the assessment period *Year 2 Annual* and the subject *English*" %}
+{% include image.html url="shots/ass-filtered.png" title=" Column filtering by the assessment period *Year 2 Annual* and the subject *English*" %}

 {% include faq-end.html %}

 {% include faq.html explain="Data entry" %}

 You can enter values into the marksheet with your keyboard.
-Alternatively, use the [Result Picker](result-picker).
+Or, use the [Result Picker](result-picker).

 {% include faq-end.html  %}

 ## Analysis

-The marksheet has features to help you see if pupils are excelling, or falling behind.
+The marksheet has tools to help you see if pupils are excelling, or falling behind.
 You can use this information to focus your support.

 {% include faq.html explain="Summary Panel" %}

-At the bottom of the marksheet is the summary panel.
+At the bottom of the marksheet is the **Summary** panel.

-From the summary panel, you get an overview of the grades entered and the mean and median grades.
+From the **Summary** panel, you get an overview of the grades entered, and the mean and median grades.

-By default, we hide the summary panel.
-To see the summary panel click the **Summary** button at the bottom of the marksheet.
+By default, we hide the **Summary** panel.
+To see the summary, click the **Summary** button at the bottom of the marksheet.

 {% include faq-end.html  %}

 {% include faq.html explain="Additional pupil information" %}

-You can add additional pupil information to the marksheet for more context, e.g. if you wanted to see how your pupil premium children are doing.
+You can add additional pupil information to the marksheet for more context.
+E.g., if you wanted to see how your pupil premium children are doing.

-You can add or remove the pupil information columns by clicking **Pupil Info Columns** {% include icon.html url="pupilrecord" title="Pupil Info Columns" %} on the toolbar.
+Add or remove the pupil information columns by clicking **Pupil Info Columns** {% include icon.html url="pupilrecord" title="Pupil Info Columns" %} on the toolbar.

 {% include faq-end.html  %}

 {% include faq.html explain="Sorting" %}

-You can sort any column on the marksheet, e.g., you can sort on the pupils by their results.
+You can sort any column on the marksheet.
+E.g., you can sort on the pupils by their results.

 [Learn more about sorting marksheets](sorting)